 Nerves are said to be compressed or "pinched" when nearby structures press against them, interfering with their ability to relay normal neural signals while triggering abnormal sensations.
 The nerve roots of the spinal column are particularly vulnerable due to their close proximity to the vertebrae and intervertebral discs.
 In fact, bulging or herniated discs due to a spinal misalignment or injury are a major cause of nerve impingement.

-Mt.
-Pleasant residents should be aware of the signs and symptoms of a pinched nerve.
+Patients should be aware of the signs and symptoms of a pinched nerve.
 These may include:

 - Sharp, severe or "electric" pain sensations